-Everything you need to know to prepare yourself for a visit to Norway’s biggest airport.
+Are you flying to Norway?
+Chances are you'll land in Oslo.
+Here is everything you need to know to prepare yourself for a visit to Norway’s biggest and busiest airport.

-If you’ve not been through Oslo Airport (OSL) recently, you’re in for a surprise.
+If you’ve not been through Oslo Airport recently, you’re in for a surprise.
+There has been a major expansion, with even more planned in the years to come.

 Norway's largest airport

-It is owned and operated by state-owned Avinor, which runs the vast majority of airports in Norway.
+Oslo Airport is owned and operated by state-run Avinor, which operates the vast majority of airports in Norway.

 A major expansion began in 2009 and was finally completed in 2017.
 Its main feature is the new pier (gates C & D) built from curved laminated timber beams and cladded with oak, significantly expanding the number of gates available for both domestic and international departures, along with retail space.